Our Guide to Moving to France with Small Kids

 Updated on

 Last week we wrote about moving to France with babies and toddlers, and this week’s subject, a natural follow-up, is aimed at those of you seeking a new life in France and have primary school-age kids.
+For many couples, the idea of moving country with their kids once they’ve started school comes easily, but others worry about the upheaval it could bring.

-For many couples, the idea of moving their kids from country to country once they’ve started school comes easily, but others worry about the upheaval it could bring.
 In reality, there’s absolutely nothing to worry about when it comes to putting British kids into the school system in France, but like anything in life, the better prepared you are, the better the outcome is likely to be.

 The Primary School System